 In order to substantiate a deviation from Authority cash flow vacancy rates, the Application must include documentation such as historic Project operating income and expense audits.

-The Authority will review and consider documentation substantiating a deviation from e) Utility Allowances

-Authority cash vacancy rates on a case-by-case basis.
+The Authority will review and consider documentation substantiating a deviation from Authority cash flow vacancy rates on a case-by-case basis.